casper-network/docs/source/docs/casper/resources/moving-to-casper.md

 The variables within the contract are responsible for storing the state of the contract at a specific moment in time.
 However, it's important to note that local variables used within the call functions are not stored in the contract's state.
 Instead, they are employed solely for computational purposes within those specific functions.

+State variables must be strongly typed so that the smart contract compiler can enforce type consistency and ensure the storage space aligns with the declared data types.
+Strong typing promotes code correctness and prevents potential data corruption or memory-related issues related to the contract's state variables.

 </TabItem>
 <TabItem value="Near" label="Near">